DarkGhostHunter/Larakick/wiki/MODELS.md

 ### Policies

-Policies are Gates logic revolving CRUD operations over a Model.
-For your sanity, [authorization is handled separately](AUTHORIZATION.md).
+Policies (CRUD authorization over a Model) are [handled separately in the Authorization Policies](AUTHORIZATION.md#policies) for your sanity.

 ## Pivot Models